-The District is a political subdivision of the State of Texas created by order of the Williamson County Commissioners Court on July 20, 2010, after holding a public hearing pursuant to Chapter 257 of the Texas Transportation Code.
-The District was created for the main purpose of constructing or reimbursing the developers, Century Land Holdings II, LLC, for the costs of constructing, acquiring by purchase, maintaining and operating a four-lane divided road within the District, known as Neenah Avenue.
-The District is located within the corporate limits of the City of Austin, all within Williamson County, Texas.
+The District is a political subdivision of the State of Texas created by order of the Williamson County Commissioners Court on February 27, 2001, and confirmed at an election held within the District on May 5, 2001, and operated pursuant to Article III, Section 52 of the Texas Constitution, Chapter 257 of the Texas Transportation Code and Section 1471 of the Texas Government Code.
+The District was created for the main purpose of constructing or reimbursing the developers, Continental Homes of Texas, L.P., a Texas limited partnership, Avery Ranch, Ltd., a Texas limited partnership, and Rathgeber Investment Company, Ltd., a Texas limited partnership, for the costs of constructing, acquiring by purchase, maintaining and operating a four-lane divided road within the District, known as Avery Ranch Boulevard.
+The District is located in the City of Austin and in the extraterritorial jurisdiction of the City of Austin, all within Williamson County, Texas.